-Adjustable front deck lips have been provided on 48in., 52 in. and 61 in. cutterdecks for various cutting conditions.
+Adjustable front deck lips have been provided on 48in.,52 in. and 61" cutterdecks for various grass types and cutting conditions.

 To revise per conditions:

 - 1. Loosen the front bolts S.

 - 2. Adjust height of H.

 - 3. Retighten S once you have desired height.